 Young people are powerful catalysts for social and economic development and change.
 In Egypt, approximately 60% of the population is under the age of 30, and 40% is between the ages of 10 and 29.
-These young people are making the transition from childhood to the roles and responsibilities of adulthood—as workers, citizens, spouses, and parents—in the wake of two revolutions since 2011.
+These young people are making the transition from childhood to the roles and responsibilities of adulthood—as workers, citizens, spouses, and parents—in the wake of the Arab Spring in 2011.

 Under the right circumstances, this youth bulge could propel the country economically.
 But without the right investments in young people’s health and education, as well as opportunities for productive livelihoods, their future prospects—and possibly the future of Egypt—will be limited.